Gulating: History

 A page of the Older Gulaþing Law from Codex Rantzovianus.

-The Gulating was an annual parliamentary assembly which took place in Gulen, on the west coast of Norway north of Bergen, from approximately 900 to 1300 CE and was one of the oldest and largest parliamentary assemblies in medieval Norway.
+The Gulating was an annual parliamentary assembly which took place in Gulen, on the west coast of Norway north of Bergen, from approximately AD 900 to 1300 and was one of the oldest and largest parliamentary assemblies in medieval Norway.
 The assembly site was established early in the 10th century and the original legislative area covered all of the present-day Vestland county.
 The Gulatinget millennium site is a symbol of the history of this Norwegian representative form of parliament, with traditions reaching over a thousand years back in time.

 The practice of periodic regional assemblies of leading men predates recorded history, and was firmly established at the time of the unification of Norway into a single kingdom (900–1030).
 When Norway was united as a kingdom, the four independent lagting – Frostating, Gulating, Eidsivating, and Borgarting – were the most supreme bodies of law, acting as both legislative assemblies and courts.
 They provided the institutional and legal framework for subsequent legislative and judicial bodies, and remain in operation today as superior regional courts.

 Initially the Gulating was an 'allting' or common assembly, where all free farmers had the right to participate.
 Snorri Sturlason’s Heimskringla recounts that Haakon the Good (935–961) took an active part in the assemblies at Gulen, and under his rule the regions of Rogaland, Agder and Sunnmøre were brought into the area covered by the thing, with Valdres and Hallingdal also being incorporated later.
 Special legislation, Gulatingslova (the Gulating law), was drafted to aid the discussions.

 While the Gulating was not a democratic assembly in the modern sense of an elected body, it effectively represented the interests of a large number of people rather than a small elite.
 The laws were typically crafted as social contracts. §35 for instance states, "None of us shall take goods from others, or take the law into our own hands".
 The laws also applied for every person inside the Gulaþingslǫg, which was the jurisdiction of the assembly.
 The assembly served as the model for the establishment of the legislative assemblies of Iceland (the Althing) and of the Faroe Islands (the Løgting), areas settled by people from western Norway.